svenssonjoel/lispBM/doc/lbmref.md

 ### namespace

 Creates a new namespace to reduce the effect and likelyhood of colliding names for things.
+Use a namespace to hold definitions that are related to eachother.

 Namespaces in LBM form a multiply branching tree of subnamespaces.
 There is a root namespace that is unnamed.
-Namespaces can only be reached by a parent namespace, not by siblings or children.
+Definitions in a namespaces can only be reached from a parent namespace, not by siblings or children of that namespace.

 The example below creates a namespace as a child to the current namespace and defines a to be 1000 within the `myspace`.